signalfx/integrations/aws-rds/README.md

 SignalFx now offers a Lambda-based integration of enhanced monitoring from RDS.
 This integration can be used regardless of whether the standard RDS integration is in use.
 Setup only requires a bit of configuration on AWS to start sending enhanced metrics to SignalFx at the desired granularity.

+##### Procedure

+1. Download and build the archive
+2. Enable Enhanced Monitoring on the AWS RDS management console
+3. Create an encryption key
+4. Create the Lambda function

 ##### Download and build the archive

 First things first, you need to get the code into a zip archive.
 In a bash shell: